 Ticket machines either have buttons to press or touch panels.
 Needless to say, the button type is the older version, with one button per dish.
 You’ll likely find them in old-fashioned restaurants that serve set meals or in privately-run ramen shops.

 The more modern machines feature colorful touchscreens that offer their menu sometimes even in English and Chinese.
 In any case, the pictures of the food are large and vivid, so ordering isn’t hard at all, even if you don’t speak any Japanese.
 Large fast-food chains often have these kinds of machines installed.

-The 4 Steps to Get a Food Ticket!
+How to order ramen in Japan: The 4 Steps to Get a Food Ticket!

 The way of getting a food ticket and ordering differs slightly by restaurant, but there are four steps that all have in common.
 Let’s take a look!

 Check the slots for coins and bills – though location of these can differ by machine, most will have an icon identifying where you insert money.
 Once you insert your money, the vending machine will recognize the amount and the dish buttons will light up or flash.

 Few ramen shops offer an English menu, so you will need to rely on images.
 Here is one important tip: if you can’t recognize what’s on the images or there are no images at all, choose one of the top left options of the ticket machine.